callmecavs/bricks.js/README.md

 Simply import Bricks, then instantiate it.

+It's recommended that you assign your Bricks instance to a variable.
+Using your instance you can enable the resize handler, bind callback handlers, and accommodate dynamically added elements.

+Parameters passed to the constructor are detailed below.

 ```es6
 // import Bricks
 import bricks from 'bricks.js'

 // create an instance
 const masonry = bricks({
   container: '.container',
   packed: 'packed',